kodlix/nextmissal-server/README.md

 - PostgreSQL database
 - Redis cache
 - MailHog for email testing
+- MinIO for file storage

 To start the Docker services:

 ```bash
 docker-compose up -d
 ```

+MinIO console is available at http://localhost:9001 (login with minioadmin/minioadmin).

 You can also run the application in Docker by uncommenting the API service in the `docker-compose.yml` file.